 Named after a classic monastery that was destroyed in 1810 and replaced with Giardino Papadopoli park, Santa Croce isn’t the place to come for Instagram favourites or campy tourist souvenir shops.
 However, if small plazas bustling with local children or cozy pasticcerias are your thing, it just might be the perfect fit.

-You may also want to check out Where to Stay in Venice: A Guide to All 6 Neighbourhoods
+For a complete overview, check out Where to Stay in Venice: Guide to Venice Neighbourhoods

 Santa Croce Venice Map